 Watch the plenary video below, and then read the rest of the blog for a summary of the processes that Daniel explored in his demo.

 Frist, Daniel, as a GIS administrator, created a project in ArcGIS Pro that referenced the Naperville Foundation Utility Network service with the demo SOI extension enabled on it.
 The project also included a collaboration layer labeled Edit Areas.

-Next, he demonstrated the workflows of two fictitious GIS users in his organization – Peter and Nancy – who were working on the same portion of the network but in different branch versions.
-Peter was designing an extension of the low voltage line to add more streetlights along the boulevard and Nancy was integrating data gathered from a field inspection.
+Next, he showed the workflows of two fictitious GIS users in his organization – Peter and Nancy – who were working on the same portion of the network but in different branch versions.
+Peter was designing an extension of the low voltage line to add more streetlights along the boulevard, and Nancy was integrating data gathered from a field inspection.

 On Peter’s map, the areas highlighted in blue represent dirty areas, which are created automatically when users edit features that are part of a utility network.
 Dirty areas indicate potential changes to the network that have not yet been reflected in the network topology.

-After making the required edits, Peter clicked the Validate command in the Network Topology group, which triggered the demo SOI to intercept the request that was being made to the REST operation and invoke the processing of the dirty areas.
+After making the required edits, Peter clicked the Validate command in the Network Topology group, which triggered the demo SOI to intercept the request made to the REST operation and invoke the processing of the dirty areas.

-The SOI instantaneously populated the Edit Areas collaboration layer with a new edit area, which is highlighted in yellow on both Nancy’s and Peter’s maps.
-This let Nancy know that another GIS user is making edits in the same area simultaneously.
+The SOI instantaneously populated the Edit Areas collaboration layer with a new edit area highlighted in yellow on Nancy’s and Peter’s maps.
+This lets Nancy know that another GIS user is making edits in the same area simultaneously.